shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

     ![Screenshot of the Azure migrate overview blade.](Images/Azmigrate.png "Azmigrate Overview blade")

-4. Under **Azure Migrate: Discovery and assessment**, You'll see 7 discovered server.
+4. Under **Azure Migrate: Discovery and assessment**, You'll see 7 discovered servers.
 We have already migrated 3 severs in the previous HOL and now we will be migrating and modernizing the redhat and OSS DB in this HOL

     ![](Images/newhol2.png)